 Do you believe in aliens?

-Adhara: Well, how shall I put this, I was the one who answered the phone on behalf of the Royal Astronomical Society of New Zealand (read publicity officer) and people did call to report a seeing of a UFO.
+Hari: Well, how shall I put this, I was the one who answered the phone on behalf of the Royal Astronomical Society of New Zealand (read publicity officer) and people did call to report a seeing of a UFO.
 To be fair, when I was a kid I read everything that I could lay my hands on about “aliens”.
 Conspiracy theories, ancient astronomy, the stone of Baalbek, strange lights in the sky, you name it.
 I was like a sponge.
 Then the older I got the more I got into science and started finding scientific explanations for everything.
 Now my standard answer is “it’s planet Venus”.
 And I mean it.
 I’ve also visited SETI a few times, the featured picture was taken by me there in October 2013, it’s an autographed framed photo of Jodie Foster on a random shelf with the famous Drake equation.
-If we are lucky we will get Seth Shostak here in June 2018 to talk about aliens at the Astrobiology Australasia Meeting in Rotorua, New Zealand, which we are organising this year.
+And Seth Shostak, the most famous alien hunter there is, came here in June 2018 to talk about aliens at the Astrobiology Australasia Meeting in Rotorua, New Zealand, which we organised.

 N = R x fp x ne x fl x fi x fc x L